zmp/robocar110_ros/README.md

 ![](docs/images/rosgraph.png)

 ### Remote Connection
 Automatic remote connection to the robot is possible from Ubuntu OS.
+The ROS version should be the same as on robot.
+Tested architectures: amd64, arm64.

 * [**ROS Installation**](docs/RosInstallation.md)
 * [**Remote Connection**](docs/RemoteConnection.md)